apioo/sdkgen-cli/README.md

 ## Docker

-This repository contains also a simple docker file to execute the generator if you d`ont want to use the binary directly.
+This repository contains also a simple docker file to execute the generator if you dont want to use the binary directly.
 To use the docker file you need to set the fitting credentials at the `.env` file, then you can run:

 > docker-compose up